Leigh-Chr/project-management-tool/README.md

 # Project Management Tool

-Web application for project management developed with Angular 19.
+A full-stack web application for project management, featuring a modern Angular frontend and a robust Spring Boot backend.

+> **Note**: The backend is currently under development.
+The frontend application is not yet connected to the backend and runs in standalone mode with mock data.

 ## Features